vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 Testing on localhost, with a single cratetorrent seed and leech, the current limit seems to be around 270 MBps.
 This value is from the second run, making use of the seed's saturated read cache.
+The first run fluctuated in the range 160-200 MBps.

 However, CPU usage on the seed is *very* high.
 Profiling points to the disk read function where half of the CPU time is taken up by `preadv` and the other by